Kittemzly/ChocoBot/README.md

 # Chocobo Racing Automation Script

 This SND Lua script automates chocobo racing in FFXIV.
-It queues up races via the Duty Finder, executes race logic with randomized in-race inputs (for anti-detection), and retrieves your chocobo's rank and training info from the Gold Saucer.
+It queues up races via the Duty Finder, executes race logic with randomized in-race inputs and retrieves your chocobo's rank and training info from the Gold Saucer.
 The script supports both starting fresh from outside a race and continuing if already in a race zone.

 ## Features